rubenportz/Ruben-Portz/_posts/2020-03-12-The-power-law-of-distribution.md

 <h2>The repeatable and scalable acquisition process</h2>
 Here's how you can do this in practice both for new products or in my case, expanding an existing product into new markets.

-From the top of your mind, list the top 10 sources from which you think you can reach your users.
+<b>Step 1:</b> From the top of your mind, list the top 10 sources from which you think you can reach your users.
 This can be both online as offline.

 Once done, go straight into those forums, platforms or locations and collect from at least 50 potential users (five if B2B) an answer to the following two questions:
 <ol>